Criminal Convictions

 We prepare all the necessary paperwork and documents, and file them with the immigration court and government agencies.

-We prepare you for your interviews and hearings.
-This way you can understand what is happening in your case, and we your answer questions.
+We guide and prepare you for your interviews and hearings.
+This way you understand what is happening in your case, and we your answer questions.

-We have significant experience in handling Removal Proceedings and a high success rate.
+Our immigration lawyer Doreen Emenike has significant experience in handling similar immigration matters and has a high success rate.

-Contact us today if you need to stop deportation or removal from the U.S. It is important to get help from an experienced immigration lawyer.
-Please call us to speak to our immigration attorney at (626) 256-8500.
+Contact us today if you need to reduce your risk of deportation or removal from the U.S. Get help from an experienced immigration lawyer.
+Call us to speak to our immigration attorney at (626) 256-8500.

 How we've Helped clients